 - Can managers easily see overviews of achieved yields and times, or highlight candidates for improvement?

-These are all very important questions, and if you can't answer "Yes" convincingly to all of them, chances are your process is less efficient than you would like.
+These are all very important questions, and if you can't answer "Yes" convincingly to all of them, chances are your people lack the tools to manage the process as efficiently as you would like.

 PlanSys is our flagship system in the manufacturing and production sector, and while it's somewhat involved for a quick discussion (demonstrations often take several hours), we would like to show some highlights covering the points made above:

 (Please Note: The following example images are all from actual live systems, so some sensitive values are obscured here, but in the working systems they appear normal.)

 Everyone has easy access to see all schedule information, Job information and processing statistics.
 Of course stringent access-control allows only specific people to schedule, change or update information with respect to their individual roles, but everyone can see what is going on, nobody is left in the dark.